justi-lai/cuber/README.md

 - **Reliable:** No mysterious bugs or unexpected behavior.
 - **Understandable:** Easy to read and modify.
+- **Efficient:** Readily scalable for data generation.
-- **Educational:** Good for learning about cube mechanics and programming.
+- **Educational:** Good for learning about cube mechanics and building libraries.

 ## Current Improvements (Planned/Upcoming)

-- More efficient handling of prime (') and double (2) moves
 - Direct access to each face's stickers (for inspection or export)
 - Initialize a cube directly from a sticker format
 - Reverse a set of moves (generate the inverse algorithm)